-I'm a sucker for cartoon-style point 'n click adventures, so much so that games specifically designed for little children will keep my attention until the very end.
-Ace Venture is something of an oddity in its tone being obviously geared at young children, yet hidden beneath the surface is a script filled with crass hunour and innuendo.
+I'm a sucker for cartoon-style point 'n click adventures, so much so that games otherwise designed for little children will keep my attention until the very end.
+Ace Ventura (1996, 7th Level) is something of an oddity in its tone.
+It's obviously geared at young children, yet hidden beneath the surface is a script filled with crass humour and innuendo.

-From off-handed remarks about making whoopie cushions to some questionable debrit foating in a sewer-set mini-game, the pet detective has a mind not entirely suitable for the very young.
+From off-handed remarks about making 'whoopie' cushions, Eskimo kisses and freezing your balls to some questionable debris floating in a sewer-set mini-game, the pet detective has a mind not entirely suitable for the very young.

 And then there's this...